 So with no good beach, no good food, and mediocre shopping, what does Kuta have?
 Resorts, surfing, and bars.
-There is a plethora of resorts starting at $50 USD going all the way up to $1000 USD a night.
+There are a plethora of resorts starting at $50 USD going all the way up to $1000 USD a night.
 (Bali has the most $1000 USD resorts in the world!)
 And if you want crazy bars, giant cups of alcohol, and huge clubs that open until dawn, Kuta beach is the place to be.
 Moreover, the great surfing here and really cheap lessons but if you want to learn in clean water, go somewhere else.
 There’s good surfing all over the country.

 So if you want to enjoy Bali, skip Kuta.
 Go elsewhere.
 There’s beautiful Ubud, the Jatiluwih rice terraces, Nusa Lembogan, Lovina, Amhed…the list goes on.
 If you all want to do party, shop, and hang out with tanned surfers in brown water, then Kuta is the place for you.

 Denpasar International Airport (DPS) is about 15 minutes away from Kuta by taxi.
 The prepaid fare from costs 50,000 RP.
 You can also catch a bus from outside the airport for 5,000-10,000 RP.